Luis Batlle Berres: Economic policies

 even while President, informally encouraged illegal strikes for improved wages or working conditions.
 As President, he could assure that his own representatives on the tripartite Wage Councils would be sympathetic to the workers' positions.
 Employers, interviewed in 1960, indicated that there had indeed been greater sympathy for union views during this position by Executive representatives on the Councils than was true after the Blanco victory."

-The import substitution policies pursued under Batlle Berres also aided the living standards of working-class people.
+The import substitution policies pursued under Batlle Berres also helped working-class living standards.
 According to one observer, Neo-Batllismo was popular amongst working class people in Uruguay, and also reflected the liberalism of Batlle Berres:

 Luis Batlle's discourse is rooted in the liberal tradition, as it had been reinterpreted by the Batllismo of Don Pepe.
 Luis Batlle frequently invoked social justice, with a clear emphasis on the tutelary role of the State in protecting the most needy in society.
 Luisito also attacked those he considered too rich, whom he considered enemies of society, but far from considering it a discourse that presented society as divided in class struggle.
 For Batlle Berres, the too rich and the needy were extreme cases of a society in which the majority of the population lived under the friendly umbrella of the Batllista State.
 For this reason, neo-Batllismo enjoyed great support among the working class, but with a non-classist discourse, presenting itself as an alternative to a class struggle stance.
 Workers participated in political life not as such, but as citizens of the Batllista State.
 The fact that the social order was free, harmonious, and free of social antagonisms did not obey a pre-established natural order, but rather the direct result of the anticipatory strategy of the Batllista governments.
 More clearly than the first Batllismo, the neo-Batllista vision was one of mediation between the different social sectors through state tutelage.
 Almost without realizing it, after Don Luis, the Uruguay of optimism ended, and Batllismo slowly became a label.

 Batlle Berres' economic program, however, was flawed in that (as noted by one historian) it depended upon "the continued prosperity of the pastoral economy and an evolving industrial sector."
 Following the Korean war, there was a weakening in worldwide demand for agricultural and pastoral products as protective tariffs were placed on South American beef by the United States and European countries, while demand for wool was reduced by the creation of synthetic fibers.
 By the end of the Fifties the income that Uruguay derived from exports fell by 32.% However, Batlle Berres convinced the National Council to "stay the course" in spite of these negative economic indicators, with costly raw materials and industrial machinery imported for expanding the industrial base, while money from borrowed from abroad and the remainder of the treasury’s reserves from the Korean War spent.